 U.S. Legal System

-To understand our laws, it is helpful to understand our legal system; that is, the process by which our laws are developed and enforced.
-This understanding also helps us recognize how we can influence the law.
-We begin with an overview of the structure of our federal government.
+To understand U.S. laws, it is helpful to understand the U.S. legal system; that is, the process by which U.S. laws are developed and enforced.
+This understanding also helps U.S. citizens recognize how they can influence the law.
+This discussion begins with an overview of the structure of the U.S. federal government.

 The ultimate source of the law is the people -- this is an absolutely critical point.
 The law is not determined by a king, monarch, or dictator.
-It is determined by our elected officials, and if we do not agree with their decisions, we can vote for other representatives at the next election.
+It is determined by elected officials, and if voters do not agree with their decisions, the voters can elect other representatives at the next election.

 - Some states also allow voters to decide about specific laws; these processes are referred to as initiative and referendum; for example, see Art.
 III, Section 1 of the North Dakota Constitution.